CHERIoT-Platform/cheriot-rtos/docs/WritingADeviceDriver.md

 Note that this macro must be used in code, it cannot be used for static initialisation.
 The macro expands to a load from the compartment's import table and so there is no point assigning the result to a global: you will get smaller code using it directly.

-Now that you have a `volatile` pointer to the device's MMIO region, you can access its control registers directly.
+Now that you have a pointer to a `volatile` object representing the device's MMIO region, you can access its control registers directly.
 Any device can be accessed from any compartment in this way, but that access will appear in the linker audit report.

 For this device, you will see an entry like this for any compartment that accesses the device: